jezzsantos/saastack/docs/design-principles/0080-ports-and-adapters.md

 Whenever a port is required to be used by a component, it declares the port in its constructor, and dependency injection is used to inject a real adapter into the component at runtime (depending on what is currently registered in the container at that time).

 An "adapter" class typically implements a specific kind of behavior that is self-describing in the class, or it will wrap a third-party library to implement this behavior, or it will wrap a 3rd party SDK that relays the information to a remote 3rd party system.
-In general, these "adapters" facilitate access to infrastructure components, such as databases, message queues, or machine infrastructure like clocks, disks, encryption, configuration, etc, or access to remote 3rd party services.
+In general, these "adapters" facilitate access to infrastructure components, such as databases, message queues, or machine infrastructure like clocks, disks, encryption, configuration, etc., or access to remote 3rd party services.
 Any I/O of any kind.
 Sometimes, they provide access to other subdomains and deployed modules in the same codebase.
 Essentially they help the developer separate multiple concerns into services that can be independently tested and developed.

 This concrete "adapter" is then registered in the dependency injection container at runtime, for injection to where ever the port is required.
 > In this way, the consumer of the port is completely de-coupled from the implementation of the port, and the implementation of the port is completely de-coupled from the consumer of the port.